cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 ├── est_imports
 │   ├─01─ FSO_grenzgaenger_statistics_clean.csv
 │   └─02─ FSO_tourist_arrival_statistics_clean.csv
-├── pangolin
-│   ├─03─ consensus_data_for_release
-│   │  └── ...
-│   └─04─ viollier_merged_metadata.txt
-├─05─ metadata_2020-XX-XX_XX-XX.tsv.gz
+├─03─ metadata_2020-XX-XX_XX-XX.tsv.gz
-├─06─ reference.fasta
+├─04─ reference.fasta
-├─07─ reference.gb
+├─05─ reference.gb
-└─08─ sequences_2020-XX-XX_XX-XX.fasta.gz
+└─06─ sequences_2020-XX-XX_XX-XX.fasta.gz
 ```

 - The files (01) and (02) are (somehow) generated from the data from https://www.bfs.admin.ch/bfs/en/home/statistics/tourism.assetdetail.14167010.html and https://www.bfs.admin.ch/bfs/en/home/statistics/work-income.assetdetail.13647546.html.
-- (03) and (04) contains the Swiss sequences that have not been released yet.
-- (05) and (08) can be downloaded from GISAID.
+- (03) and (06) can be downloaded from GISAID.
-- (06) and (07) are differently-formatted copies of the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947
+- (04) and (05) are differently-formatted copies of the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947

 ### Fragile components